defold/doc/docs/en/manuals/shader.md

 Fragment shader
 : After the vertex shader is done, it is the job of the fragment shader to decide the coloring of each fragment (or pixel) of the resulting primitives.

-  The input of a fragment shader is constants (`uniforms`) as well as any `varying` variables that has been set by the verter shader.
+  The input of a fragment shader is constants (`uniforms`) as well as any `varying` variables that has been set by the vertex shader.

   The output of the fragment shader is the color value for the particular fragment (`gl_FragColor`).

 Compute shader
 : A compute shader is a general purpose shader that can be used to perform any type of work on a GPU.
-It is not part of the graphics pipeline at all, compute shaders run in a separate execution context and is not dependant on input from any other shader.
+It is not part of the graphics pipeline at all, compute shaders run in a separate execution context and is not dependent on input from any other shader.

   The input of a compute shader is constant buffers (`uniforms`), texture images (`image2D`), samplers (`sampler2D`) and storage buffers (`buffer`).